d9sus4/AbletonLIveTrueRandomTrackColors/README.md

 ## Requirements

 Nothing.
-Just Ableton Live, Windows or macOS.
+Just Ableton Live on Windows or macOS.

-Theoretically it should works in Live 10, 11 and 12.
+Theoretically it should work in all 3 recent versions of Live (10, 11 and 12).

 ## How to use